klab-ilc-cnr/TalmudAI-extendedRAG/README.md

 ## Glossaries

 - **Asufi** - Plural: Asufim.
 A child found on the street whose parents are unknown.
-Theoretically, they are allowed to marry, but the Rabbis imposed restrictions due to the lack of definitive information about their ancestry.
+Theoretically allowed to marry, but the Rabbis imposed restrictions in the absence of definitive ancestry data.
+However, the rules are more lenient if a couple acknowledges paternity.
+A child found already circumcised, carefully dressed, or placed in a public area where they could easily be found and cared for, is not considered an Asufi, and the aforementioned restrictions do not apply.

 - **Shetuqi** - Literally "silenced," "muted."
-One of the ten types of lineage: an individual of uncertain identity, whose mother is known, but whose father is not.
+One of the ten types of lineage: an individual of uncertain identity, whose mother is known but whose father is not.
+The name derives from the fact that, without a known father, the child calls every man "father," and the mother has to silence him.
+Their status is that of a "doubtful Mamzer" (mamzèr), and they are permitted to marry only converts (Gherim) and freed slaves.
+Abba Shaul called them Beduqim, meaning "the verified."
 - **Natin/Netina** - The Netinim are descendants of the Gibeonites (Ghiv'onim).

 ## The Answer from RAG Using Llama with Glossaries